 Below this you will see two boxes, Live TV and DVR.
 The default screen below these boxes is the Live TV selection of items which are HDHR DVR Client devices, third party software supported and the Play Station 3 & 4 which are DLNA based players of live TV.
 Clicking on a type of client device or third party software will reveal instructions about it.
 Clicking on DVR box will switch the information seen to the SD DVR supported Record Engine devices which can be W10 pc, Mac OS X, Specific NAS devices and NVidia Shield TV.
 When opening NAS or USB 3.0 android scroll down after clicking to select specific device instructions.

 Client updates depends on platform and settings in a particular device as to whether or not they auto update.

 Click on the Tuner type/ID line at the top of it’s box to open the web page diagnostics home page -

 Here you see the tuner type, ID and firmware version.
 Below that area list of report sections that are detailed below.
 Then there are reports that regard the setup of a CC.
 When a CC is properly “paired” the reports will all read success.
-But it does not say that your account settings have been properly applied to the CC.
+In the above example the Weak reading does not affect my channel playback or setup of the CC but it may yours.
+Also this information does not say that your account settings [all the channels your subscribed to get] have been properly applied to the CC.
 Just that the CC and prime are communicating.

 The six bullet points are listed in blue; blue buttons lead to information or diagnostic reports typically.
 Most lead to internal information; feel free to explore where these lead too and what information you find.
 Moving around will not change or affect anything.
 The following list some specific items you will see in each category.